letmaik/vscode-git-tree-compare/README.md

 `gitTreeCompare.root` Determines what the tree root should be when the workspace folder is not the same as the repository root.
 Default is to make the workspace folder the tree root.
 Any changes outside the workspace folder are then displayed in a special `/` node.

 `gitTreeCompare.includeFilesOutsideWorkspaceRoot` Determines whether to display the special `/` node when the tree root is not the repository root and there are changes outside the workspace folder.
 Default is to display the `/` node.

+`gitTreeCompare.iconsMinimal` Option which enables a compact icon layout where only files have icons, comparable to the Seti file icon theme.